-RSb/GEFF/15

-The evaluation of this course consists of three parts: active participation (20 points), an annotated bibliography (20 points) and an autoethnographic project (60 points).

-1. Active participation, completed homework assignments: (20 points)

-Students are required to do their best with respect to active participation in seminar sessions.
+RSb/GEFF/20

+- 1. Attendance: Attendance is compulsory in both online and in-person classes.
+Each student is allowed 2 absences at most.
+Important information regarding the final evaluation and the course in general will be discussed during the introductory session, therefore, failing to attend the Week 1 introductory session is ALSO COUNTED AS AN ABSENCE.
+Not logging into an online class is COUNTED AS AN ABSENCE.
+More than two missed seminars will result in failing the course, irrespective of exam or essay results.
+Students must be on time for class. - 2.
+Active participation (20 points): Students are required to do their best with respect to active participation in seminar sessions.
 Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.

-2. Annotated bibligraphy: (20 points)

-Students will be asked to submit an annotated bibliography, overviewing the critical literature on a specific aspect of fandom or fan fiction.
-The bibliography will comprise of a minimum of 6 sources (books or academic journal articles) and a minimum of 750 words.
-The annotated bibliography is due on November 21, 2021.
-Students must NOT PLAGIARISE their bibliographies.
-No extent of plagiarism (even 1 sentence) is acceptable.
+Throughout the semester, students will be awarded points for actively participating in class discussions.
+Each student can earn up to 3 active participation points per seminar session. - 3.
+Annotated bibliography (20 points): In Week 4 students will be asked to compile an annotated bibliography, overviewing the critical literature on a specific aspect of fandom or fan fiction.
+The bibliography will comprise of a minimum of 5 scholarly sources (books or academic journal articles) and a minimum of 600 words.
+The annotated bibliography will be compiled in class and must be handwritten.
+Bibliographies must conform to the guidelines of academic writing and must NOT be plagiarised.
+No part of the paper may be produced by AI text generators.
+Using material produced by AI text generators will be considered plagiarism.
 Plagiarised papers will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised papers.

-3. Autoethnographic essay (first draft: 20 points, final draft: 40 points)

-Students will be asked to write an autoethnographic essay discussing their personal experience as a fan.
+Students will NOT be given the option of rewriting plagiarised papers. - 4.
+Autoethnographic essay (60 points): Students will be asked to write an autoethnographic essay discussing their personal experience as a fan.
 Within the essay, students will attempt to place their personal experience into the context of the academic debate on fandom (fan studies).
-The essays are to be submitted twice.
-The first draft (a minimum of 750 words) is due on December 5, 2021.
-The final draft, which will be a reworked and extended version of the first draft (a minimum of 1250 words), is due on December 19, 2021.
+The essays may have a visual component.
+The essays will be submitted twice: a first draft (deadline: April 5, min 500 words, 15 points) and a final draft (deadline: Year 1 and 2 students: May 10, Year 3 students: April 25, 1000-1200 words, 45 points).
+Students will perform a peer review of each other's essays in Week 10.
 Details on the content and form of the essay will be provided during the course.
-Students must NOT PLAGIARISE their papers.
+The essays must conform to the guidelines of academic writing and must NOT be plagiarised.
+No part of the paper may be produced by AI text generators.
+Using material produced by AI text generators will be considered plagiarism.
 Plagiarised papers will be awarded 0 points.
-Students will not be given the option of rewriting plagiarised papers.
+Students will NOT be given the option of rewriting plagiarised papers.